faveoled/porting-guide/debugging-tips.md

 	(recovery)$ systemctl enable ssh-fix

-Tips for when the systen is booted with shell
+Tips for when the system is booted with shell
 ---------------------------------------------

 **Before proceeding, read the previous section, those tips might be useful as well.**